 - Set up as not-for-profit institutions, there to serve the community

 - If you want a loan, you often have to apply in person to the credit union.
-Most credit unions are only open for visitors a few hours per week.
+Most credit unions are only open to visitors a few hours per week.
 If you need money in a hurry, this may not be the best option.

 Pawnbrokers lend money and they use jewellery, valuables, electronics, and white goods as security on your loan.
-You agree a payment schedule with the pawnbroker and, after you have repaid the loan in full, you get your security back.
+You agree on a payment schedule with the pawnbroker and, after you have repaid the loan in full, you get your security back.

 - Items you offer as security will not allow you to access finance at the actual value of the item

 - A pawnbroker does not have to accept anything you offer as security on a loan

 - Your items will become the property of the pawnbroker if you can’t repay the loan.
 Your item may be displayed in the pawnbroker’s shop at a much higher price than the amount you borrowed against it